boston-library/blacklight_iiif_search/README.md

 This is best set up as a separate `<searchComponent>` from any existing autocomplete/suggest functionality that may already be defined in your Solr configuration.
 The install generator will create a new `<searchComponent>` in solrconfig.xml and several field definitions in the schema.xml file to support the autocomplete behavior.
 You may need to customize these settings for your implementation.

-You also need to add the `tokenizing-suggest-v1.0.1.jar` library to your Solr install's `contrib` directory.
+**For Solr 7.* only**, you also need to add the `tokenizing-suggest-v1.0.1.jar` library to your Solr install's `contrib` directory.
 This library is needed so that Solr will return single terms for autocomplete queries, rather than the entire full text field.

 _Note_: It's often helpful to test Solr directly to make sure autocomplete is working properly, this can be done like so:
 ```